Leading Excellence develops leaders through a fellowship that focuses on:

 Leading Excellence Insight: Leading Excellence Insight will drive toward jaw-dropping results for our kids by preparing self-aware leaders who display high integrity and authenticity and who are committed to developing effective teams.
 This track is ideal for leaders who formally lead a team as part of their role and for those who lead project teams to accomplish a specific outcome.

 Leading Excellence Aspire: Leading Excellence Aspire will affect real change for our students by developing inspired and motivated leaders committed to managing with excellence, solving complex organizational issues, and engaging our talent.
-LE Aspire is focused on management training and role preparation for one of three roles: Director of Academics, Director of Program in the Home Office, or School Director.
-This track is ideal for managers and those who are currently serving in one of these three positions or who are 1-2 years away from moving into one of these roles.
+LE Aspire is focused on management training and role preparation for one of four roles: Director of Academics, Director of Program in the Home Office, School Director, or current Advanced teacher.
+This track is ideal for managers and those who are currently serving in one of these four positions or who are 1-2 years away from moving into one of these roles.

 During the interview process, we will have the opportunity to talk with you about which programming track will most effectively prepare you to meet or exceed your professional goals.
 The tracks are designed to address the individual needs of the leaders, regardless of title or position in the organization.
 Both tracks serve leaders at all levels of the organization.